Sr. Electromagnetic Environmental Effects Engineer

 - Write documents and control plans as needed

-- Troubleshoot EMI issues from system to board level
+- Troubleshoot EMI issues from board to system level

 - Operate a variety of EMI, RF, and electronics test equipment

 - Independently perform verifications and document results in a clear, precise, and complete manner

 - Support engineering management with confidence; think creatively – question the status quo, while following documentation and maintaining prescribed quality standards.

 - Bachelor’s degree in electrical engineering, physics, or other engineering discipline

 - 7+ years of E3 work experience, including EMI/EMC requirements, analysis, design, and testing

 - Advanced degree in electrical engineering, physics, or other engineering discipline